Puskás Akadémia FC: 2010s

+2020s

-The first match, against Budapest Honvéd FC at home, of the 2020-21 Nemzeti Bajnokság I season was postponed after one player of the club tested positive for COVID-19.
+The first match of the 2020-21 Nemzeti Bajnokság I season was postponed after one player tested positive for COVID-19.

 Puskás finished second in the 2020–21 Nemzeti Bajnokság I season.
 Therefore, they were eligible for playing in the 2021-22 UEFA Conference League season.
 In the first round, Puskás drew with FC Inter Turku and beat the Finnish team at home.
-However, in the second round Puskás were defeated both at home (0–2) and away (0-3) by the Latvian club FK RFS.
+However, in the second round Puskás were defeated both at home (0–2) and away (0–3) by the Latvian club FK RFS.

-On 21 July 2022, Puskás lost 3-0 against Vitória S.C. in the first leg of the second round of the 2022–23 UEFA Europa Conference League at the Estádio D. Afonso Henriques in Guimarães, Portugal.
+On 21 July 2022, Puskás lost 3–0 against Vitória S.C. in the first leg of the second round of the 2022–23 UEFA Europa Conference League at the Estádio D. Afonso Henriques in Guimarães, Portugal.

+In the 2023–24 Nemzeti Bajnokság I, Puskás Akadémia finished third.
+They won 15 matches, among which the most surprising victory was against title holders Ferencváros at the Groupama Aréna on 13 August 2023.
+Puskás Akadémia drew 10 times and lost eight matches.
+The biggest defeat was against Kecskemét on 26 August 2023.